Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Evaluation

-Table~\ref{tbl:transfer_2layer_GCN} and Table~\ref{tbl:transfer_2layer_SGC} show the attack success rate of transferring of our attacks against two-layer GCN and two-layer SGC to attack other GNNs on the three graphs, where the attack budget per target node is 6.
+Table~\ref{tbl:transfer_2layer_GCN} and Table~\ref{tbl:transfer_2layer_SGC} in the full version show the attack success rate of transferring of our attacks against two-layer GCN and two-layer SGC to attack other GNNs on the three graphs, where the attack budget per target node is 6.
 Note that we also show the attack performance for target GNNs without attack, i.e., the prediction error of target GNNs on the target nodes in the clean graph.
-We have the following observations.
-First, our attacks against GCN (or SGC) have the best transferability to SGC (or GCN).
+We have the observations: First, our attacks against GCN (or SGC) have the best transferability to SGC (or GCN).
 This is because SGC is a special case of GCN and they share similar model architectures.
 Second, our attacks are also effective against GAT and JK-Net.
 Specifically, on all the three graphs, our attacks can increase the classification errors by at least $60\%$ when attacking GAT and JK-Net.
+This indicates that all the attack edges generated by our attack on the source GNN can be transferred to attack the target GNNs.
+Such good transferability further demonstrates the advantages of using (label) influence to perform the target evasion attacks.